Holusion/node-thumbnail-manager/README.md

 - it's the chosen way of doing things in Gnome 3 so it should spread.

 **Cons** :
-- Generic thumbnailers like [tumbler](https://github.com/nemomobile/tumbler) don't provide an interface while they sometimes provide the thumbnailing dbus service.
+- Generic thumbnailers like [tumbler](https://github.com/nemomobile/tumbler) don't provide a `.thumbnailer` interface while they sometimes provide the thumbnailing dbus service.
 - no built in Enqueue / Dequeue capabilities.
 No load balancing.
 Try to query a hundred thumbnails at a time...

 This module is likely the best choice if you don't really care about existing generic thumbnailers but want to install and choose your own -simple as possible- thumbnailing apps.